script2355/black/README.md

         config.speedBoost = not config.speedBoost
     end
     if input.KeyCode == Enum.KeyCode.V then
-        config.floatToBase = not config.floatToBase
+        local root = LocalPlayer.Character and LocalPlayer.Character:FindFirstChild("HumanoidRootPart")
+        if root then
+            root.CFrame = root.CFrame - Vector3.new(0, 100, 0)
         end
+    end
-    if input.KeyCode == Enum.KeyCode.F then
+    if input.KeyCode == Enum.KeyCode.C then
-        config.teleport = not config.teleport
+        local root = LocalPlayer.Character and LocalPlayer.Character:FindFirstChild("HumanoidRootPart")
+        if root then
+            root.CFrame = root.CFrame + Vector3.new(0, 100, 0)
+        end
     end
 end)